emtoledo/dinnerbell/README.md

 # Dinner Bell

-This is the beginning.
+- This is the beginning.
 Here goes.
+- This is a celebration.
+- This is dinner bell.